 But what you’ll see is the 50-something professor going through a midlife crisis who divorces his wife and hooks up with a 20 something girl.
 Generally, they don’t have enough game to get strippers.
 But some young, wild girl who wears skirts and shows off her long legs, and then he buys a convertible.
 I’ve seen this.
 That’s what they want to do.
 They don’t have the how-to for it.

-This is an important part and I go into much more detail on how the relationship is a reflection of your disowned self, and what to do about that and how to understand that more deeply because it’s not superficially true, it’s not like — So even more deeply than this, just to preview the more detailed presentation, is that not only are you going to be attracted to the part of you that you’ve disowned, the part of you that you’ve disowned is also a reflection of who you could not be with your mother or father.
+This is an important part and I go into much more detail on how the relationship is a reflection of your disowned self, and what to do about that and how to understand that more deeply because it’s not superficially true, it’s not like — So even more deep than this, just to preview the more detailed presentation, is that not only are you going to be attracted to the part of you that you’ve disowned, the part of you that you’ve disowned is also a reflection of who you could not be with your mother or father.

 And in many ways, what you’re trying to do with that girlfriend or wife, or the girl you’re really attracted to and have chemistry with is to resolve the unfinished situation from your childhood with the other primary love interest which is your parents or your parent.
 It’s more important to understand that one relationship with your parent.

 So the question, “Which one did you crave love from the most, your mother or your father?”
-So without going through the grief work, you’ll never get on the path to being able to detect these various selves and parts and to integrate them.
-In the relationship, if you haven’t done the grief work; if you haven’t embarked on this yet, rejection will really hurt you.
+So without going through the Grief Work, you’ll never get on the path to being able to detect these various selves and parts and to integrate them.
+In the relationship, if you haven’t done the Grief Work; if you haven’t embarked on this yet, rejection will really hurt you.
 You’ll see this in the Man Up group, always guys getting rejected.
 Over and over, like multiple times a day, we get posts on this.